trambarhq/trambar/docs/architecture.md

 * `gn` - The current generation number
 * `diff` - An object containing the columns that were changed
 * `current` - An object containing the current values of selected columns
-* `previous` - An object containing the previous values of selected columns, if they're different from the current values
+* `previous` - An object containing the previous values of selected columns--if they're different from the current values

 Only the values of critical columns are included in the event object.
 The